tho1/notes/ssh.md

 ### Windows binary

 OPENSSL for windows platform.
 Go to https://curl.se/windows/ and get the windows binary. look for openssl binary.
+Make sur to match the 32 or 64 bit with your OS.
+64 bit can use 32 bit binary

 ### IIS related